top of page

 *There is no coursework component*

-GCSE and A-Level pupils have had the opportunity to visit Crumlin Road Gaol to enhance their knowledge and understanding of the Ethics topic of crime and punishment/capital punishment.
+A-Level pupils have had the opportunity to visit Crumlin Road Gaol to enhance their knowledge on the nature and purpose of justice and punishment.
+The ‘Justice, law and punishment’ topic is part of the A2 Global Ethics module.

 bottom of page